TobiasBoscoBrown/Adventures_Of_Tiamat/Tiamat/Timeline of Tiamat.md

-1730 A.T.
-Jarnath had a rematch with Othorian Nel.
+1730 A.T. [[Jarnath.pdf]] had a rematch with Othorian Nel.
 Jarnath lost again,

 and Othorian decided that he would have to shut down Jarnath by